JaveriaMunir/Facial-Recognition/README.md

 # Facial Recognition
- Real-time Facial recognition using DeepFace
+ Real-time Facial and emotion recognition using DeepFace